 The COVID-19 vaccine will be free to all healthcare workers and patients, but there may be a fee for the administration of the vaccine that most insurance providers will cover.

-The FDA’s analysis found that both Pfizer and Moderna vaccines are over 94% effective against the virus.
+The latest vaccine data shows 70-95% efficacy dependent upon vaccine type.
 This is significantly higher than the flu shot, which is between 40-60% effective.
-Based on this, we are confident in the vaccine’s ability to prevent COVID-19.
+Based on this, we are confident in the vaccine’s ability to prevent serious illness and hospitalization from COVID-19.

 Early information on the vaccine has shown minor side effects, including:

 - Pain and tenderness at the injection site